genderkit/genderkit/_resources/wait-times.md

 title: UK service wait times
 description: List of waits for UK gender services
 attention-title: Updated Jan 2022
-attention-text: This is the most recent information provided by each organisation by 2022-01-01.
+attention-text: This is the most recent information we have been provided with by each organisation as of 2022-01-01.
 ---

 ### Important notes